Skip to main content

 Map the flow before you debate controls.
 If your team may control money movement or timing, escalate early.
 Treat that control as an internal trigger for PSD2 legal analysis, not as a legal conclusion that a licence is required.

 Use this as a screening map for counsel.
-The current source pack does not confirm exact PSD2 trigger mapping for collect, hold, convert, and payout.
+Confirm exact PSD2 trigger mapping for collect, hold, convert, and payout with a qualified adviser.

 A direct regulated model and a partner-led model need different control setups.
 Use counsel to map where control, accountability, and evidence obligations sit in each model.
 Keep that comparison factual in your review pack, and do not assume one model is automatically faster or lighter.